oeohomos/lagom-consul-client-example/README.md

 ### Prereq:
 Docker and docker compose is needed to spin up services and the consul server.

+As the [lagom-consul-client](https://github.com/olapetersson-lagom-consul-client/lagom-consul-client) is not on maven central you will also need to clone and build it (`mvn clean install`)

 ### Run it

 `mvn clean install` will build your services and produce two docker containers,